 You can take steps to minimize your risk factors for having a stroke by:

-- eating more seafood instead of red meat, poultry, and eggs
+- eating more seafood instead of red meat and poultry

 - limiting intake of sodium, fats, sugars, and refined grains